 There is no jaw fatigue, no sore teeth and no gagging on a snorkel mouthpiece.
 There are some of the best reasons right there for making the switch!

 Moustaches are just fine with full face snorkels, which is the complete opposite of regular masks.
-A regular mask will leak with a moustache.
+A regular mask will leak if the wearer has a moustache.

 Full face masks have a dry top snorkel system.
 This is a ball float inside the snorkel piece.
 As the snorkel is submerged, the float rises up and won't let water into the mask.
-There are conventional snorkels with these incorporated into them, but the full face snorkel mask takes snorkelling to a whole new level.
+There are conventional snorkels with these incorporated into them, but the full face snorkel mask with its large viewing area and lack of a mouth piece takes snorkelling to a whole new level.

 If water does enter the snorkel, it drains out through a valve located in the chin area, as soon as you raise this above water level.